downshift-js/downshift/README.md

 ## This solution

 This is a component that controls user interactions and state for you so you can create autocomplete/dropdown/select/etc. components.
-It's based on ideas from the video ["Compound Components"][compound-components-lecture] which effectively gives you maximum flexibility with a minimal API because you are responsible for the rendering of everything and you simply apply props to what you're rendering.
+It uses a [render function as children][fac] which gives you maximum flexibility with a minimal API because you are responsible for the rendering of everything and you simply apply props to what you're rendering.

-This differs from other solutions which render things for their use case and then expose many options to allow for extensibility causing an API that is less easy to use and less flexible as well as making the implementation more complicated and harder to contribute to.
+This differs from other solutions which render things for their use case and then expose many options to allow for extensibility resulting in a bigger API that is less flexible as well as making the implementation more complicated and harder to contribute to.

 > NOTE: The original use case of this component is autocomplete, however the API
 > is powerful and flexible enough to build things like dropdowns as well.